By Michael L. DeVries, CFP®, CHBC, EA

 - Give consideration to the phone call I received from my doctor client.
 It’s a true story and unfortunately I have a few of them.
 You need an accounting professional that specializes in serving your business.
 Preferably, a person or a firm where working with healthcare professionals is the major part or the only part of their business.
 A source for finding such professionals around the country is at the National Society of Healthcare Business Consultants (www.NSCBC.org).

 - Create a written understanding with the professional you hire that he or she is working for you.
 The professional you hire will need to have communications with your staff – especially, your office manager.
 It’s paramount to keep good relations with your advisors and your team, but ultimately the professional needs to be looking out for your best interest.
-This should be done with a service engagement letter.
+Taking a look at the services that Dave Burton can provide for your business might be a good route to take when considering the various CPAs available.
+Maintaining good relations with your accountant should be done with a service engagement letter.
 It troubles me when I receive a call from the office manager inquiring about the services we offer.
 I realize doctors are busy – just don’t be too busy to care about this important aspect of your business.

 - Whether your office is large or small, ask your accounting professional to provide you with an outline of accounting procedures to implement in your office.
 This would include: